The NGO Welcome Desk website is now optimised for tablets and mobile phones.

 Other Human Rights News

 The Civil Society Section of the OHCHR launch a new Practical Guide for civil society on how to follow up on United Nations human rights recommendations.
-The Guide is being translated into Arabic, Chinese, French, Russian and Spanish.
-Available in English here.
+The Guide is available in English, Arabic, Chinese, French, Russian and Spanish.